abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 The version without vowel marks and with verse numbers will work best for our work.

-**Downloading the Labels** We also need to know which surahs are meccan and which are medinan (and for which surahs there is scholarly disagreement).
+We also need to know which surahs are meccan and which are medinan (and for which surahs there is scholarly disagreement).
 Find this information at:

 <http://learnqurankareem.blogspot.com/2013/04/list-of-all-surah.html>

-**Word Vectors** The
+**Word Vectors** Each verse is then converted to a vector using a standard word-vector technique.
+The code for a word-to-vector converter looks something like:

 - First download all of the verses of the Quran (without harakaat), along with surah number and ayah number
 - Then download whether they are meccan or medinan